 Lawful basis and transparency

 Organizations that have at least 250 employees or conduct higher-risk data processing are required to keep an up-to-date and detailed list of their processing activities and be prepared to show that list to regulators upon request.
-Organizations with fewer than 250 employees should also conduct an assessment because it will make complying with the GDPR's other requirements easier.
+The best way to demonstrate GDPR compliance is using a data protection impact assessment Organizations with fewer than 250 employees should also conduct an assessment because it will make complying with the GDPR's other requirements easier.
 In your list, you should include: the purposes of the processing, what kind of data you process, who has access to it in your organization, any third parties (and where they are located) that have access, what you're doing to protect the data (e.g. encryption), and when you plan to erase it (if possible).

 Processing of data is illegal under the GDPR unless you can justify it according to one of six conditions listed in Article 6.
 There are other provisions related to children and special categories of personal data in Articles 7-11.
 Review these provisions, choose a lawful basis for processing, and document your rationale.
 Note that if you choose "consent" as your lawful basis, there are extra obligations, including giving data subjects the ongoing opportunity to revoke consent.
 If "legitimate interests" is your lawful basis, you must be able to demonstrate you have conducted a privacy impact assessment.